 When to submit a request

 Requests are reviewed on-going throughout the academic calendar year.
-Once reviewed a Advocacy Team staff member will reach out to set up an initial meeting or provide first steps in addressing your need.
+Once reviewed, a CARE Coordination staff member will reach out to set up an initial meeting or provide first steps in addressing your need.

 It is important to note that you must be registered for the current or upcoming semester in order to submit a request.